Why do I need to make an export declaration?

 The exporting country or the country of destination

-The destination country is the country in which you want to send your goods.
-It is important to note that the destination country is the last country your goods will arrive.
-All countries that are passed in between are only relevant for your transport route.
+The destination country is the country where you want to send your goods.
+Importantly, the country of destination is the last country your goods will arrive in, any countries passed in between are only relevant to your transport route.

-What is the difference between gross mass, net mass and total mass?
+What is the difference between the gross mass, net mass and total mass?

-- the gross mass of your individual goods items, i.e. the weight of your goods including the weight of the packaging.
+- the gross mass of your individual goods items, i.e. the weight of your goods plus the weight of their packaging

-- the net mass of your goods, means the actual weight of your respective goods items without their packaging.
+- the net mass of your goods, i.e. the actual weight of your respective goods items without their packaging

-- the total mass, this indicates the total weight of all goods items of your shipment with their packaging
+- the total mass, which is the total weight of all goods items of your shipment with their packaging in total

-- EUR1: This certificate is a proof of preferential treatment, it is attached to goods traded within bilateral and multilateral agreements of the EU.
-It is recognised as a certificate of origin in the foreign trade sense.
+- EUR1: This certificate is considered as preferential proof, it is attached to goods traded within bilateral and multilateral agreement countries of the EU.
+It is recognized as a certificate of origin in the foreign trade sense.

-- UZ: The shortcut UZ stands for certificate of origin.
-The UZ is a document that certifies the actual origin of your goods.
+- IP: The abbreviation IP stands for certificate of origin, so the IP is a document that certifies the actual origin of your goods.